 - Sign up for an HPA mock interview (interviews are scheduled in February and March).
 A mock interview is required for any medical or dental school applicant who seeks a Committee Letter (a letter provided by HPA which provides added context about you as an applicant).
 Applicants to other types of health professions programs can benefit from a mock interview and are invited to participate in the experience.
 (See the section below for further information about mock interviews.)

 - Fill out the Pre-Mock Interview form which contains questions about your background, activities, interest and experience in your chosen profession.
 This should be submitted at least one week in advance of your mock interview.

 - Request letters to support your application.
 The deadline for letters is May 31st.
 See the section on Letters of Recommendation for further guidance.

 - Medical & Dental applicants: Submit a Committee Letter Request by April 1st.

 - Many applicants take the entrance exam from January-May of their application year.

 - Draft the activities/experience descriptions.

-- Work on your personal statement.
+- Work on your personal statement or statement of purpose.

 May - June